Soup's on

 (I whisked the egg yolk mixture together in a bain marie/double boiler and added the hot milk mixture cup by cup when the water underneath my double boiler was starting to boil.)
 Cook over medium-low heat, stirring constantly with a heat-resistant plastic or wooden spatula (I used a whisk), until the custard reaches 175 °F and lightly coats a spatula.
 Remove from the heat and strain through a medium-meshed sieve into a clean bowl.
 Whisk in the butter.

-vanilla custard pudding without the butter and with the butter a wonderful creamy vanilla butter cream to fill a sponge cake.
+(If you add about 5 tablespoons starck, dissolved in some spoons cold milk, to the hot milk you will have an excellent vanilla custard pudding without the butter and with the butter a wonderful creamy vanilla butter cream to fill a sponge cake.
 Without starck (or just about 2 tablespoons of it ) and without butter you'll have a delicious vanilla custard sauce.)

 Cool over an ice bath until room temperature.
 Stir in the vanilla essence (if using this instead a real vanilla bean).
 Refrigerate for 4 hours.